 In savasana the mind is calmed to theta and delta states, the same as rapid eye movement (REM) and deep sleep states, which at night in sleep are necessary for rest and repair.
 If you do a full yoga session at least twice a day, as on retreat, for instance, you will quickly notice how fast your nails and hair grow and an improvement in your skin.
 Rest and repair will be deep in the tissues too.
 Often people take up running or gym, inspired to be healthy but more deeply also out of fear of getting old.
 Yoga keeps you young in a holistic way.

 Another chief difference is that fitness training relies pretty much on aerobic exercise to increase heart pumping and thereby circulation.
 This puts strain on the heart, sometimes a really testing amount of strain when people train unwisely.
 In yoga the stretching of muscle forces blood through the valves of the veins.
 Inverted postures such as the headstand and shoulder stand use gravity to bring blood back to the heart.
 These two factors firstly increase blood circulation AND strengthen and stretch the heart muscle.
 The Sun Salutation warm up to yoga postures is aerobic too and is combined with a conscious breath to keep it even and avoid forcing.
+But even gentle yoga moves benefit the circulatory system.

 Yoga really encourages you to listen to the body so you do not overdo it, or, if you decide to push it, once experienced, you use your breath to strengthen and sweeten the pose.
 The exhale allows you to extend the stretch, the inhale brings resources.
 Yoga is practised in a mindful way, making observations and experimenting.
 This develops the faculty to observe the mind and become a more aware person.
 Physical exercise is done with the eyes open – some yoga classes too – and students continuously watch the teacher.
 The eyes draw the mind’s energy out.
 Yoga can be done a whole session with the eyes closed, promoting an inward focus and what is called pratyahara or withdrawal of the senses, a relaxation for the nervous system.